dodona-edu/dodona-edu.github.io/en/guides/teachers/tested-template-exercise/README.md

 This is a programming language independent exercise description, which is converted to a programming language specific (and Dodona compatible) exercise by TESTed.

 ## 1. Create a Git repository
-Exercise templates must located in a git repository, just as normal exercises.
+Exercise templates must be located in a git repository, just as normal exercises.
 Refer to the [guide on create exercise repositories](../new-exercise-repo) for more information.

 ## 2. Directory structure
 The directory structure for an exercise template for TESTed corresponds to a large extent with the [expected structure by Dodona](../../../references/exercise-directory-structure).
 For the exercise templates, the file `config.json` is renamed to `config.template.json`.
-The most important reason for this is that we don't want to display the template as exercise at Dodona.
+The most important reason for this is that we don't want to display the template itself as an exercise in Dodona.

+### Minimal directory structure

-### Example minimal directory structure
+The following is an example of the minimal directory structure you'll need:
 ```text
 +-- template/exercise/directory
 |   +-- config.template.json       # Template configuration